-Type of demand Lawful interception Communications data Statistics Government/other public body publishes (1, 2) Government/other public body publishes (1, 2) Key Note (1) The German Federal Office of Justice (Bundesamt fur Justiz) publishes annual statistics related to agency and authority lawful interce agency and authority demands for access to communications data. ual statistics related to agency and authority lawful interception demands, as well as annual statistics related to In its annual report, the Federal Network Agency (Bundesnetzagentur or BNetzA) publishes statistics (in German and English) related to access by the regulatory authority to customer details stored in accordance with Article 112 of the German Telecommunications Act (TKG).
-Key Note (2) In the past, Vodafone Germany has discussed the issue of transparency and the different methodologies being used by operators and governmental bodies with the German Ministry of the Interior.
-Despite much discussion, the participants did not necessarily all agree that changes should be made, nor did they agree to a common reporting methodology, and they have state they will continue to report on the same basis for the foreseeable future.
-As a result, Vodafone Germany remains aligned with the Vodafone Group's position: that there is no value in publishing statistics from an individual operator, particularly when there are statistics published by the government available publicly.
+Type of demand Lawful interception Communications data Statistics Government/other public body publishes (1, 2) Government/other public body publishes (1, 2) Key Note (1) agency and authority demands for access to communications data. nnual statistics related to agency and authority lawful interception demands, as well as annual statistics related to BNetzA) publishes statistics (in German and English) related to access by the regulatory authority to customer nications Act (TKG).
+Key Note (2) (2) In the past, Vodafone Germany has discussed the issue of transparency and the different methodologies being used by operators and governmental bodies with the German Ministr Interior.
+Despite much discussion, the participants did not necessarily all agree that changes should be made, nor did they agree to a common reporting methodology, and they hav they will continue to report on the same basis for the foreseeable future.
+As a result, Vodafone Germany remains aligned with the Vodafone Group's position: that there is no value in publishin statistics published by the government available publicly. 's position: that there is no value in publishing statistics from an individual operator, particularly when there are